Section-Based Annotation for Advanced NLP Tasks

 Support for task splitting with external services

-We are excited to introduce a new feature in Generative AI Lab that allows users to import sections created outside of the platform.
-Users can now import tasks already split into sections using external tools like Open AI’s ChatGPT.
+Users are able to import sections created outside of the platform.
+Users can import tasks already split into sections using external tools like Open AI’s ChatGPT.
 For this, we added support for “Additional sections” – sections that do not have a definition to allow their automatic identification by Generative AI Lab.
 Those sections can only be manually created by annotators or imported via the JSON import format.
 On the import screen users must check the “Preserve Imported Sections” options, if the imported JSON file includes a section definition.

 Users can configure labels to be displayed exclusively in specific sections during the manual annotation and the automatic pre-annotation process.
 For instance, let’s consider a NER project with a taxonomy composed of two labels: Label1, which is now set to be shown only in Section1, and Label2, configured to be shown solely in Section2.